opf/openproject/docs/user-guide/wiki/README.md

 ### Links

-Create hyperlinks by pressing the toolbar (optionally with some selected text), or by pressing CTRL+k to open a popup to enter the link href.
+Create hyperlinks by pressing the link icon in the toolbar (optionally with some selected text), or by pressing CTRL+k to open a popup to enter the link href.

 ### Widgets and Newlines